 The exclusive place of jurisdiction for all disputes arising out of or in connection with these Terms of Service and in relation to the subject matter of these Terms of Service, including questions of the formation, validity, invalidity, binding nature, implementation, amendment or addendum, breach or termination of this Agreement, shall be St. Gallen-Switzerland.

 We welcome and encourage you to provide feedback, comments, and suggestions for improvements to the deskbird Platform (“Feedback”).
 If you provide deskbird with any Feedback, you hereby assign all rights of such Feedback to deskbird and agree that deskbird will have the right to use and fully exploit such Feedback and related information in any manner it deems appropriate. deskbird will treat any Feedback you provide to us as non-confidential and non-proprietary.
-You agree that you will not submit to deskbird any information or ideas that you consider to be confidential or proprietary.
+You agree that you will mark any feedback information as confidential or proprietary if you do not wish that deskbird treats this particular feedback as non-confidential or non-proprietary.

 16. Entire Agreement